-Π War ferments at the centre of Hyde's life, shaping her relationships and experiences sees, birth, death, Without war, her parents would never have met.
-Her father, George, Wilkinson, was born in India to a British army captain.
-He fought in the Bore War and was wounded at the Battle of Elands River in 1901.
-In the militury hospital George was more than the Adels (mades Pells in American was one has was to Enriqued).
+Π War fements at the centre of Hyde's life, shaping her relationships and experiences see, birth, death, Without war, her parents would never have met.
+Her father, George Wikinson, was born in India to a British army captain.
+He fought in the Bore War a was wounded at the Battle of Elands River in 1901.
+In the military loopital George winness this Hyde's multer wells in a Australian margor the sea who is foodowd.
 Nelly never sailed on to England.
 Instead it became a mythical 'home' for which she longed all her life.
 George and Nelly married in haste and repented at leisure, their first daughter born four months after the welding.
-When I ris, their second daughter was still a buly they moved to New Zealand and a shabby wind-brisk life in Wellingto In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knew wound saved him from combo George was the one who got to live in England, working in the Postal Service of the New Zealand Engineers.
+When I ris, their second daughter was still a buly they moved to New Zealand and a shabby wind-brisk life in Wellingto In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversers for more than two years, though the old knee wound saced him from coull George was the one who got to live in England, working in the Postal Service of the New Zealand Engineers.
 After the war, the family could buy a house for the first time - in the Wellington solutor of Northfank, too prim a neighbourhood for sovidist George.
 He and Netly argued about moors, politics, capitalism, imperialism, Lord Kieleneer.
 I resulbri via the voices in the night, varoet Hyde.
 Detected over sessibilites by her family, she took running away, George moved into this own bedroom where he smoked his pipe, read Marx and smoothforted.
-"I have known, since, so many returned soldiers whose self-control seemed to have b smashed to pieces," Hyde wrote in 1936, "Pity the dead, because they are very peacefu and we have written hymns about them!
-But these despoiled, what about them!"
+"I have known, since, so many returned soldiers whose self-control seemed to have be smashed to pieces; Hyde wrote in 1936.
+'Fity the dead, because they are very peaceft and we have written hymns about them!
+But these despoiled, what about them?'
 She was talking about her father.
-19 Mos atsping at her hoste, one Frederick de Mulford Hyde.
-He was twenty-severs tall and dark, slim, In 1917, at the age of eightneen, he'd learned to operate a Carris flying boat and received his Royal New Claft Aviator's Certificate.
-Two mouths later he sailed for England to serve with the Royal Psying Corps.
-In a photograph thaten during the art Federick looks of hethicated humbour.
-Fetturesque, "Hydr declared.
+19 Mos assigning a her hostels one Frederick de Mulford Hyde.
+He was twenty severauall and durk, slim, In 1917, at the age of eightneen, he'd learned to operate a Curis flying boat and received his Royal New Chale Asinor's Certificate.
+For mounths later he sailed for England to serve with the Royal Psying Corps.
+In a photograph thaten during the sear Frederick looks of chishored handoom.
+Fetturesque, "Hydr dechared.
 He had 'square curious hands, crooked mouth, loved music'.
-He had In the summer of EOS Frederick state circled by a "Battering cross of of older some".
-Here art for some affections to an only fill, bettered by a land derma, the investigated a mystery noise outside - a hone bose in the garden, surveal and coincide.
-See treatment for the bost, and Frederick opened his does ploaking 'a bid outerail is his devesting grown'; be invited her in first a drink.
-There was a scarler skill, where the contracting grown's be invited here in first a drink.
-There was a scarler skill between the contraction of the contr Frederick moved into one of the 'old dark shispering bouses' that Hyde longed for all her life, bhe filled sases with sweet pear from the garden, tide bug listened to Frederick sing, Botorun was a place of exotic birds; the flumingo sky, Frederick's pearoek dressing gown.
-See, she discovered, could be an 'exultant and mysterious physical thing'.
-When Major was almost forty, a war when Her Interhabent of reputy principal of futures in logs: I fight School, not of a Boer-Wave versure.
-Sought in Egy and of flattents logs: I fight School, not of a Boer-Wave versure.
-Sought in Egy and a Galipali, and was all their in 1916 at the Summer Her Galipersure schedule Heripoints Corbett, who helped design the issuite flatten Heripoints Corbett, who helped design the issuite flatten flatten the Summer bits was taking ber recommite that Europe is a Garlest Herric in Blooman.
-Was Zealand in a small plat Alice outsut the house where Frederick was staying, Alice was the reason he had plenty of money.
+He had "some not defined need on the summer of 1926 Frederick was crided by a "flattering crowd of older mount."
+Her net its constituents to the constituent was constituent by a find drawn, the wave strength unystery noise contaile-a house loose in the garden, surreal and strength in the constituent of the constituent of the constituent of the constituent of the present in the drawn of the constituent of Prederick moved into one of the 'old tark whospering houses: Ital Hyde longed for all her life, She filled vases with saver pears from the garden, kilded up, listened to Frederick sing, Botorna was a place of exotic birds; the flamingo sky, Frederick's pearock dressing gown.
+Sex, she discovered, could be an 'exultant and mysterious physical thing's